Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-PowerPoint integrates seamlessly with other Microsoft Office products, including Microsoft Word and Excel, allowing you to easily share information and create documents, graphics and presentations.
+PowerPoint integrates with other Microsoft 365 products, including Microsoft Word and Excel, so you can quickly pull in data from documents and spreadsheets when building your deck.

 Do’s and don’ts of PowerPoint presentations

-If you’re planning to use PowerPoint as a business tool, here are some key do’s and don’ts to keep in mind.
+As you develop your PowerPoint presentation, here are some key do’s and don’ts to keep in mind.

 Do tell a story and be relatable.

-Ramesh noted that the words presenters use can enhance this connection.
-“I [have] found that using personal and relatable language — like ‘you,’ ‘we,’ ‘imagine’ and ‘picture this’ — can be a great way to engage your audience,” Ramesh said.
+Ramesh noted that word choice also matters.
+“I [have] found that using personal and relatable language — like ‘you,’ ‘we,’ ‘imagine’ and ‘picture this’ — can be a great way to engage your audience,” he said.
 “In terms of connecting with emotions, I prefer using words like ‘overwhelming,’ ‘terrific’ and ‘excited,’ to name a few.”

 Do use speaker notes to your advantage.